grumpypenny/sentiment-analysis-and-music-generation/README.md

 ___NOTE:___

 When training a sad model an unknown CUDA error may occur.
-If it happens then you can resume training the model from the last sucessful epoch.
+If it happens then you can resume training the model from the last successful epoch.

 **Getting the data**

 Here is how we got the data for generating the music:

 1. First we downloaded abc files from [this collection](https://abcnotation.com/tunes), we recommend the *A cleaned version of the Nottingham dataset for machine learning research* as a start as it is well formatted and small enough to train simple models on.
-The github link can be found [here](https://github.com/jukedeck/nottingham-dataset)
+The GitHub link can be found [here](https://github.com/jukedeck/nottingham-dataset)

 2. Place all the abc files inside one folder